VictorCarlquist/NaNuvem/README.md

 NaNuvem
 =======

-NaNuvem is a on-line file hosting project, built upon CodeIgniter and Bootstrap.
+NaNuvem is an on-line file hosting project, built upon CodeIgniter and Bootstrap.

 The team is headquartered in Campos do Jordão, São Paulo, Brazil, and it's formed by IFSP students.